madhusha3/Analyzing_Walmart_Sales_With_SQL_Python_EndToEnd_Project/README.markdown

 - Inspiration: A YouTube tutorial on SQL and Python data analysis.

 ## Contact
-Explore my other projects on [GitHub profile link] or connect via [LinkedIn link].
+Explore my other projects on [https://github.com/madhusha3] or connect via [LinkedIn link].

 ## License
 MIT License